Securing up your data in the Cloud

 So how do you protect your businesses valuable data.
 BACKUP YOUR VALUABLE DATA!

 There are various methods of backing up your data, but the safest, and most convenient is a Cloud backup option, perhaps together with a local copy option.
 There are various flavors among Cloud Backup offerings to suite the size of business, the type data being secured, and where that data is being hosted (locally on workstations, servers, or in the Cloud).
-There are also so common misconceptions when data is being hosted in the Cloud, that the data is safe and always backed up.
+There are also some common misconceptions when data is being hosted in the Cloud, that the data is safe and always backed up.
 This is NOT NECESSARILY true.
 It is your data make sure it is safe and backed up.
-Also make sure you are comfortable with whom you trust your valuable data to.
+Also make sure you are comfortable with whomever you trust your valuable data to.
 Even large companies running consumer grade solutions have lost customers data https://www.computerworld.com/article/2481289/cloud-computing/carbonite-loses-7-500-customers–files–ouch-.html.

 So, what do you do?

 - Choose a reputable provider who will ensure your data is secure; Altrim Systems has been securing data for clients since 1991.

 - Keep a local copy of the backup, if in any doubt.

 - Ensure your backed-up data is kept on servers in a country of your choice.
 This is especially important when considering the different privacy and security legislation in some countries.

 - Decide what type of backup you need

 - o Can you afford downtime to recover data from backup, and If so how much?
 Do your systems always have to always be up and operational?
 This will determine if you require File and Folder Backup, Automatic Endpoint Backup (AEB), or some other Image type backup.